Laurens Vanthoor

-Laurens Vanthoor ([ˈlʌurəns fɑnˈtoːr]; born 8 May 1991) is a Belgian professional racing driver currently racing for Porsche Motorsport as a factory driver in the IMSA WeatherTech SportsCar Championship.
+Laurens Vanthoor ([ˈlʌurəns fɑnˈtoːr]; born 8 May 1991) is a Belgian professional racing driver currently racing for Porsche Motorsport as a factory driver in the FIA World Endurance Championship.
 He currently resides in Waiblingen outside of Stuttgart.

+Laurens is the older brother of BMW factory driver Dries Vanthoor.

 Early career

 Karting

 Born in Hasselt, Vanthoor began his kart racing career at an early age.
 In 2005 he became French and Belgian Champion in the ICA-J class and he also finished fourth in the European Championship.

 In 2007 Vanthoor become an official factory driver for the CRG racing team in the KF2 category.
 He ended up being out of action for five months out due to an accident, resulting in six fractures.
 His best result in the season was a runner-up position in the North European Championship.

 2008-2011: Formula Three

 Vanthoor began his formula racing career in the 2008 German Formula Three season, jumping from karting directly into Formula Three.
 He finished fourth overall in the championship, with two wins and three poles.
 Following his successes, the Belgian Automobile Club (RACB) made him a member of their "National Team" initiative and Volkswagen Motorsport made him an official driver.
 Vanthoor also became the youngest driver ever in the history of the Macau Grand Prix and he finished in sixth position.

 With Frédéric Vervisch and Sebastián Saavedra both moving Stateside and Johnny Cecotto Jr. moving up to the F3 Euroseries and GP2, Vanthoor became the main title contender for the 2009 season.
 Vanthoor followed Vervisch's lead of 2008 by dominating the field, wrapping up the title at the Nürburgring.

 He moved into the Formula Three Euroseries for the 2010 season with Signature and stayed with the team for the 2011 season.
 He scored several podium finishes but never won a race.